-A. All development or redevelopment occurring within the County shall incorporate water quality measures (best management practices) as required by Section 721.03 of the DCSM.

-B. The engineer as a first step in the design shall evaluate the site for application of environmentally sensitive design techniques, often referred to as low impact development, that incorporate infiltration and ground water recharge as well as the replication of predevelopment volume, runoff rates and times of concentration, in-lieu of conventional SWM/BMP devices.

-C. Residential lots 20,000 square feet or smaller shall not be platted with tree save areas credited towards satisfying BMP requirements (BMP conservation areas).

-D. For all other residential lots, tree save areas credited towards satisfying BMP requirements may be platted within individual lots, if setbacks are a minimum distance of 30 feet from the principal structure.
-BMP conservation areas shall be delineated on the plan and plat with a note "BMP Conservation Area, no use or disturbance of the area is permitted without the written approval of the director of Public Works".

-E. For sites containing gas-dispensing facilities (gas dispensing/pumping stations, and certain landscape services, etc.), a pretreatment device shall be installed to prevent petroleum products from entering the storm water system.
+- A. All development or redevelopment occurring within the County shall incorporate water quality measures (best management practices) as required by Section 721.03 of the DCSM. - B. The engineer as a first step in the design shall evaluate the site for application of environmentally sensitive design techniques, often referred to as low impact development, that incorporate infiltration and ground water recharge as well as the replication of predevelopment volume, runoff rates and times of concentration, in-lieu of conventional SWM/BMP devices. - C. Residential lots 20,000 square feet or smaller shall not be platted with tree save areas credited towards satisfying BMP requirements (BMP conservation areas). - D. For all other residential lots, tree save areas credited towards satisfying BMP requirements may be platted within individual lots, if setbacks are a minimum distance of 30 feet from the principal structure.
+BMP conservation areas shall be delineated on the plan and plat with a note "BMP Conservation Area, no use or disturbance of the area is permitted without the written approval of the director of Public Works". - E. For sites containing gas-dispensing facilities (gas dispensing/pumping stations, and certain landscape services, etc.), a pretreatment device shall be installed to prevent petroleum products from entering the storm water system.
 The pretreatment device/ water quality inlet shall be of a type approved by the Department of Public Works.

+720.03 Exemptions:
-720.03 Exemptions: Development exemptions from Prince William County SWM plan submission requirements are as follows:

-A. Minor land disturbing activity involving less than two thousand five hundred (2,500) square feet-of disturbed area, which is promptly stabilized to prevent erosion and sedimentation, not including creation of paved or other impervious surfaces.

-B. Accepted agricultural and management practices permitted by the Zoning Ordinance and/or in accordance with an approved siltation and erosion control plan.
-Examples of such practices in an agricultural zoning district are plowing, nursery operations, such as the removal or transplanting of cultivated sod, shrubs, trees, and tree cutting at or above existing ground, and logging operations leaving the stump, ground cover and root intact.

-C. Individual private septic systems which do not alter the natural terrain.

-D. Single-family detached residences separately built and disturbing less than one acre and not part of a larger common plan of development or sale (IN-FILL LOTS), including additions or modifications to existing single-family detached residential structures.
+- A)Development activities exemptions per Section 23.2-25 of the County Ordinance and Section 750.03 of this manual are not required to comply with from Prince William County SWM plan submission Erosion Control and Stormwater Management Ordinance requirements unless otherwise required by federal law. are as follows: - A. Minor land disturbing activity involving less than two thousand five hundred (2,500) square feet of disturbed area, which is promptly stabilized to prevent erosion and sedimentation, not including creation of paved or other impervious surfaces. - B. Accepted agricultural and management practices permitted by the Zoning Ordinance and/or in accordance with an approved siltation and erosion control plan.
+Examples of such practices in an agricultural zoning district are plowing, nursery operations, such as the removal or transplanting of cultivated sod, shrubs, trees, and tree cutting at or above existing ground, and logging operations leaving the stump, ground cover and root intact. - C. Individual private septic systems which do not alter the natural terrain. - D. Single-family detached residences separately built and disturbing less than one acre and not part of a larger common plan of development or sale (IN-FILL LOTS), including additions or modifications to existing single-family detached residential structures. - B) Notwithstanding any other provision of the VESMA, VESMP Ordinance, and Regulations, the following activities are required to comply with the soil erosion control requirements but are not required to comply with the water quantity and water quality technical criteria, unless otherwise required by federal law: - 1.
+Activities under a state or federal reclamation program to return an abandoned property to an agricultural or open land use; - 2.
+Routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original construction of the project.
+The paving of an existing road with a compacted or impervious surface and reestablishment of existing associated ditches and shoulders shall be deemed routine maintenance if performed in accordance with this subsection; and - 3.
+Discharges from a land-disturbing activity to a sanitary sewer or a combined sewer system.